 The manager of Sev'ral Timez.
 What a bastard.
 It's clear he's abusive to the people he creates.

 The shit-eating grin Robbie has on his face before he brainwashes Wendy with his song.
 He knows damn well that what he's doing is despicable and disgusting.

 Sev'ral Timez is released as babes in the woods.
 Candy says casually, "They won't last a week."

 Episode 18, "The Land Before Swine".
 When the Mystery Shack gang first comes across the pterodactyl's nest, several skeletons are seen nearby.

-As the gang runs from the pterodactyl, they pass a T. Rex stuck in amber that wriggles its arms, suggesting that it might free itself someday.
+As the gang runs from the pterosaur, they pass a T. rex stuck in amber that wriggles its arms, suggesting that it might free itself someday.

 Also, Old Man McGucket getting swallowed alive by the baby pterodactyl, and implied to have eaten his way out of it at the end.

 There's also the general fear of having a beloved pet being snatched away by a predator.